mattleibow/Microsoft-Band-SDK-Bindings/GettingStarted.md

  - **Pedometer**
    Provides the total number of steps the wearer has taken.
  - **Skin Temperature**
-   Provides the current skin temperature of the wearer in degrees Celcius.
+   Provides the current skin temperature of the wearer in degrees Celsius.
  - **UV**
-   Provides the current ultra violet radition exposure intensity.
+   Provides the current ultra violet radiation exposure intensity.
  - **Device Contact**
    Provides a way to let the developer know if someone is currently wearing the device.
  - **Calories**
    Provides the total number of calories the wearer has burned.

 ### Create App Tiles
 Keep users engaged and extend your app experience to Microsoft Band.
-Create tiles for the band that send glanceable data and notifications from your app to your users.
+Create tiles for the band that send glance-able data and notifications from your app to your users.

 #### Tile Notifications